 In the next article, we will be looking at a series of photos that clearly demonstrate how a hoof grows and see some examples of changes to the hoof wall that mirror management changes.
 Learn how to ‘Read’ your horses hoof wall.

 For more info on Laminitis including treatment, rehab and prevention, have a look at the book‘What is Laminitis? – A Practical, Step by Step Guide to Recovery’ written by Rebecca Scott and Zoe Messina.
-Available as an EBOOK
+Available in the shop as a PDF.

 ‘If your horse has laminitis, this is the FIRST book you should read!
 A review by Linda Whitfield Cowles – Equine rehab specialist.